littlejo/killerkoda-labs/aya-first-maps/finish.md

-I hope you enjoy this lab about maps in eBPF
+I hope you enjoyed this lab about maps in eBPF using Aya